AfuLD/p2p-copy/docs/installation.md

 ## Relay Server Dependencies

-For running the relay with TLS either:
+For running the relay with TLS:
-- Generate self-signed certs (dev)
-- Have or acquire trusted certs (e.g. with Let's Encrypt) (prod).
+- Have or acquire trusted certs (e.g. with Let's Encrypt).

 See [Relay Setup](relay.md) for details.